luthfanptr/luthfanptr/README.md

 ![GitHub Header](img/github-header-banner.png)

+### 💫 About Me
-An Computer Science student at Esa Unggul University with a growing interest in software development and machine learning.
+I'm an Computer Science student at Esa Unggul University with a growing interest in software development and machine learning.

 ### 💻 Familiar With: